ElisaOu/Bloc4_Analyse_predictive_de_donnees_non-structurees_par_l-IA/README.md

 ## Context and goals of this study:

 The objective of this project is to create a spam detector for AT&T, based on a dataset with labels "spam" or "ham" (being non spams).
-We are thus dealing with prediction on non structured text.
+We are thus dealing with prediction on non structured data being text.
 In this context Natural Language Processing with deep learning will be applied.

 The below models have been applied :
 -	A simple deep learning model with 2 successive dense layers